New Alresford: Education

 There is one infant, one junior and one secondary school in Alresford with more than 140 staff and 2,000 pupils – Perins School (1,200 pupils –secondary school).
 This school converted to Academy status in 2011 and in September 2017 formed a Multi-Academy Trust (MAT) with Sun Hill Junior School.
 In 2001 Perins was granted specialist status for leading the field in sport in Hampshire.
 This enabled Perins to open and complete a new state-of-art gym open to the public in the evenings, although the school no longer carries the title Community Sports College.

 Sport and leisure

 Alresford has a Non-League football club Alresford Town F.C., which plays at Arlebury Park.

 Alresford is also home to a rugby club, Alresford RFC, which plays its home games at Arlebury Park in the centre of Alresford.

+Transport

+New Alresford was formerly on both the A31 road between Guildford and Winchester, and on the Watercress Line, a secondary main line of the London & South Western Railway between Alton and Winchester.
+However the A31 now by-passes the town, whilst the old road through the town has been redesignated the B3047.
+The Watercress Line was closed in 1973, although the section between New Alresford and Alton is now operated as a heritage railway under the same name.

+The town is served by a two bus routes operated by Stagecoach in Hampshire including the half hourly number 64 (now covering the full route of the discontinued 64X) bus between Winchester and Alton via New Alresford and the number 67 providing a more limited service between Winchester and Petersfield via New Alresford.

 Events

 Alresford holds a number of community events throughout the year.
 Several are organised by or with New Alresford Town Council (NATC).
 All events which are held in the main streets within the original town (Broad Street, East Street, West Street) require the permission of the New Alresford Town Trust (NATT – a registered charity which preserves the town's traditional rights of access, to fairs and to street markets, preserves old documents and buildings, and runs a community minibus).
 A fee for street usage is usually payable by organisers, which helps in the Trust's other works, including running the local minibus which serves the elderly and disabled.
 A number of events are organised by The Alresford Pigs Association, which raises money in the local area for those in need, by the local Rotary club (such as the annual 5 November Fireworks at Arlebury Park), and by the town council.